-The university of York has recently announce their partnership with the ESL.
+The University of York has announced its partnership with the ESL.
 You can read more about it in our article here and some newer info (as of May 2018) here.

-The university of Leicester has also announce a partnership with ESL UK, to develop a course that helps students gain insight into the esports industry.
+Elsewhere, the University of Leicester has also announced a partnership with ESL UK, to develop a course that helps students gain insight into the esports industry.
 Read more about this here.

 Qualification provider AIM is also looking at adding esports to some of its existing college-level courses.
 It’s looking at which skills are required for esports and the different positions it has to offer students, and this should launch in 2018.

 Furthermore, London South East Colleges is also looking at esports skills and aspects being added to their courses.
 Both British Esports and Ukie sit on its advisory board.

 The Prince’s Trust has backed an esports workshop course dedicated on teaching skills through esports.
 This helped unemployed young adults learn new skills and access new opportunities.
 The group behind it, EOB Esports Academy, is doing more in the esports space too.

 Abertay University is also looking at holding esports courses and have a PHD student currently working on an esports thesis.